-Five percent growth may or may not be a good forecast for 2016, depending on emerging economic and industry trends.
-By comparing its 2016 forecast against relevant data series, A-1 Construction can benchmark its projected growth against other forecasts and adjust accordingly.
-As noted by one interviewee, at a minimum, this method can be used to help encourage company executives to justify any deviations of their forecast from other trends.
+Eight percent growth may or may not be a good forecast for 2018, depending on emerging economic and industry trends.
+By comparing its 2018 forecast against relevant data series, A-1 Construction can benchmark its projected growth against other forecasts and adjust accordingly.
+As noted by one equipment industry expert during our interviews, at a minimum, this method can be used to help encourage company executives to justify any deviations of their forecast from other trends.
 Further, this "layered" process can also help business leaders better understand and anticipate coming shifts in the U.S. economy or equipment finance industry.

 As a broad indicator of overall economic activity, GDP growth is a reliable measure of economic conditions.
 For this reason, consideration of recent GDP growth data and consensus forecasts is a good first step in modifying company demand projections.
-Using the Foundation's 2016 U.S. Economic Outlook, A-1 Construction could assume that U.S. economic growth will be similar to 2015 (see Reference 1).
-Other sources (e.g., Wall Street Journal, Bloomberg, Wells Fargo) publish their own economic forecasts, and The Economist magazine publishes a helpful "consensus" forecast - any of which could be used to adjust
+Using the Foundation's 2018 U.S. Economic Outlook, A-1 Construction could assume that U.S. economic growth in 2018 will be moderately stronger than 2017 (see Reference 1).
+Other sources (e.g.,